 Alexandria, Virginia Population 2019

 Alexandria is a city located in the state of Virginia.
 It is an independent city that has been heavily influenced by Washington D.B., which is located just seven miles away.
-The city of Alexandria was originally founded in 1749 and was not incorporated as a city until 1852.
-It was later designated as an independent city in 1870.
+The city of Alexandria was originally founded in 1749 and wasn't incorporated as a city until 1852.
+It was designated later as an independent city in 1870.
 Its last recorded population was 139,966 during the 2010 census.
 However, estimates show that this number has grown substantially to 155,810.

 City Size and Population Density

 Alexandria has a total area of 15.5 square miles.
-The city’s total population density is about 10,221 residents per square mile.
+The city’s overall population density is about 10,221 residents per square mile.